Article Metadata

 Title Group

-Article Title: An oXygen Framework for JATS 1.0 and 1.1
+Article Title: An oXygen Framework for JATS 1.1

 Document Subtitle: With package building support for Atypon’s Literatum platform and extensive content checking rules